wick3dr0se/archstrap/README.md

 ./archstrap [mountpoint] [rootfs_name]
 ```

-if mountpoint is not specified environment variables $TMPDIR and $XDG_RUNTIME_DIR are checked.
-If those envs are empty, it will try to fallback to /tmp
+If mountpoint is not specified environment variables `$TMPDIR` and `$XDG_RUNTIME_DIR` are checked.
+If those envs are empty, it will try to fallback to directory /tmp. on some systems they may be set to something undesirable, like seen in [issue #11](https://github.com/wick3dr0se/archstrap/issues/11); if this is the case, `export $TMPDIR` in your ~/.bash_profile, as discussed above

-if no name is given for the root filesystem (rootfs_name), the filesystem will be named archrootfs
+If no name is given for the root filesystem (rootfs_name), the filesystem will be named archrootfs

 ---